Integral points of bounded height on partial equivariant compactifications of vector groups: Compactifications of additive groups

 \begin{theo} Let $X$ be a smooth projective equivariant compactifications of a vector group $G=\mathbb G_a^n$ over a number field $F$.
 Assume that $X\setminus G$ is geometrically a strict normal crossing divisor.

-Let $U\subset X$ a dense $G$-invariant open subset and let $D= X\setminus U$ be the boundary.
-Let a smooth adelic metric be given on the log-anticanonical divisor~$-(K_X+D)$.
+Let $U\subset X$ be a dense $G$-invariant open subset and $D= X\setminus U$ the boundary.
+Fix a smooth adelic metric on the log-anticanonical divisor~$-(K_X+D)$.
 Let $S$ be a finite set of places of~$F$ containing the archimedean places.

 Let $\mathscr U(\mathfrak o_{F,S})$ be the set of $S$-integral points on an integral model~$\mathscr U$ of~$U$ as in Section~\ref{sect:integral-points}.
 Let $N(B)$ be the number of points in $G(F)\cap \mathscr U(\mathfrak o_{F,S})$ of log-anticanonical height $\leq B$, as in Section~\ref{sect:height}.
 Let